 Infant-only car seats usually have a handle for carrying and can be snapped in and out of a base that's installed in a vehicle.

 Convertible car seats can be used rear- or forward-facing and typically have higher rear-facing height and weight limits than do infant-only car seats.

 4. Reclining your child at the incorrect angle

 In the rear-facing position, recline the car seat according to the manufacturer's instructions so that your child's head doesn't flop forward.
 Babies must ride semireclined to keep their airways open.
 Many seats include angle indicators or adjusters to guide you.
 Keep in mind that as your child grows, you might need to adjust the angle.
 Check the manufacturer's instructions for details.

 Resist the urge to place your child's car seat in the forward-facing position just so that you can see him or her in your rearview mirror.
-Riding rear facing is recommended until a child reaches age 2 or the highest weight — typically at least 35 pounds (about 16 kilograms) — or height allowed by the car seat manufacturer.
-You can start with a convertible seat, which can be used rear facing and, later, forward facing and typically has a higher rear-facing weight and height limit than does an infant-only seat, or switch from an infant-only seat to a forward-facing car seat as your baby grows.
+Riding rear facing is now recommended for as long as possible, until a child reaches highest weight or height allowed by the car seat manufacturer.
+You can start with a convertible seat, which can be used rear facing and, later, forward facing and typically has a higher rear-facing weight and height limit than does an infant-only seat, or switch from an infant-only seat to a convertible car seat as your baby grows.

-When your child reaches age 2 or the rear-facing weight or height limit of the convertible seat, you can face the seat forward.
+When your child reaches the weight or height limit of the convertible seat, you can face the seat forward.
 When you make the switch: